Fixed-point combinator: Values and domains

-For the lambda calculus mathematician, this is a consequence of the definition of lambda calculus.
-For the programmer, it means that the beta reduction of the lambda term will loop forever, never reaching a normal form.
+Many functions do not have any fixed points, for instance $f : \N \to \N$ with $f(n)=n+1$.
+Using Church encoding, natural numbers can be represented in lambda calculus, and this function f can be defined in lambda calculus.
+However, its domain will now contain all lambda expressions, not just those representing natural numbers.
+The Y combinator, applied to f, will yield a fixed-point for f, but this fixed-point won't represent a natural number.
+If trying to compute Y f in an actual programming language, an infinite loop will occur.

 Function versus implementation

 The fixed-point combinator may be defined in mathematics and then implemented in other languages.
 General mathematics defines a function based on its extensional properties.
 That is, two functions are equal if they perform the same mapping.
 Lambda calculus and programming languages regard function identity as an intensional property.
 A function's identity is based on its implementation.

 A lambda calculus function (or term) is an implementation of a mathematical function.
 In the lambda calculus there are a number of combinators (implementations) that satisfy the mathematical definition of a fixed-point combinator.

 Definition of the term "combinator"

 Combinatory logic is a higher-order functions theory.
 A combinator is a closed lambda expression, meaning that it has no free variables.
 The combinators may be combined to direct values to their correct places in the expression without ever naming them as variables.